Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Mesoscopic regime

 The $T$ transformation is performed in the usual way.
-First we define the $g$-function:
+First, we define the $g$-function:

 where throughout we take the principal branch of the logarithm.
-Here and below $\rho(s) = (2/\pi)\sqrt{1-s^{2}}$ denotes the limiting density of eigenvalues.
+Here and below, $\rho(s) = (2/\pi)\sqrt{1-s^{2}}$ denotes the limiting density of eigenvalues.
 The $Y \to T$ transformation is then given by the formula

 where $l=-1-2\log(2)$.
-Notice that we have rescaled the Riemann-Hilbert problem so that the singularities of the corresponding weight function are of order $O(1)$ as $N \to \infty$, so that from now on we deal with singularities of the form
+Notice that we have rescaled the Riemann--Hilbert problem so that the singularities of the corresponding weight function are of order $O(1)$ as $N \to\infty$, so that from now on we deal with singularities of the form